-Answer: Your generous friend will be considered a known donor.
-A known donor is one that the intended parents find on their own (friend, relative, etc.) without the use of an agency to locate an egg donor.
+Your generous friend will be considered a known donor.
+A known donor is one that the intended parents find on their own (friend, relative, etc.) without using an agency to locate an egg donor.

-This agreement will fully address the rights of both the intended parents and the egg donor.
+The legal agreement will fully address the rights of the intended parents and the egg donor.
 Particularly, it will make clear that the donor voluntarily relinquishes all rights to the eggs being donated.
 It will also address and eliminate the right of the egg donor to make any future decisions as it relates to the embryos created through the IVF process.

 Further, the agreement protects the egg donor and the intended parents by ensuring that any resulting child is that of the intended parents and that no parental obligations over such child will be born by the egg donor.